-Most courses within the MS-PAS curriculum utilize computerized testing.
+Most courses within the PA program utilize computerized testing.
 Prior to the first exam students will be instructed on software installation and testing procedures.
-Students are responsible for maintaining the required testing software, their login information and a computer that meets the minimum system requirements to run the software.
+Students are responsible for maintaining the required testing software, their login information, and a computer that meets the minimum system requirements.